lhcb/bender-tutorials/getting-started/firstalgorithms.md

 Optionally one can (re)implement other important methods, like `__init__`, `initialize` , `finalize`, etc...
-In particular `initialize` could be used to locate some _tools_ and or pre-define some useful code  fragments, e.g. some _expensive_ LoKi-functors.
+In particular `initialize` could be used to locate some _tools_ and or pre-define some useful code  fragments, e.g. some _expensive_ or non-trivial LoKi-functors.

 {% discussion "Where to put the algorithm code?" %}